telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/font-awesome-icons-in-custom-grid-command-buttons.md

 # Use FontAwesome Icons in Kendo UI Grid

-The example below demonstrates how to use FontAwesome icons inside a Kendo UI Grid.
+The example below demonstrates how to use FontAwesome icons with the Kendo UI Grid's built-in buttons.

 ###### Example